 Mendeltna Creek Lodge to Glennallen, 49 miles.
 Our ride today is mostly flat or downhill, which is lucky for us because we’ll want to use all of our energy and senses to take in Gergie, Arizona, and Buffalo lakes, and the awe-inspiring tundra.
 Should you want an excuse to climb off your bicycle and stretch your legs, there should be plenty of wild berries ripe for the picking.
 By the time we cruise through Glennallen, known for its natural beauty and great fishing, the Wrangell Mountains will dominate the skyline.

-Glennallen to Sourdough Roadhouse, 24 miles.
-From our starting point today, we’ll turn north onto the Richardson Highway, Alaska’s first road.
-Created in 1898, the highway was improved to serve automobiles in the 1920s, and fully paved in the 1950s.
+Glennallen to Paxson Lake, Alaska Camp Ground, 61 miles.
+From our starting point today, we will turn north onto the Richardson Highway, Alaska’s first road.
+Created in 1898, the highway was improved to serve automobiles in the 1920’s, and fully paved in the 1950’s.
 The highway features spectacular views of the Alaska and Chugach Ranges.
 We will camp along the picturesque Paxson Lake.

-Sourdough Roadhouse to Tangle Lakes, 59 miles.
+Paxson Lake to Tangle Lakes, 33 miles.
 Along with some challenging climbs, today’s ride offers spectacular views of the Alaska Range, which runs from Cook Inlet to the magnificent Mt.
 McKinley.
 As we pedal along the Denali Highway, we’ll get a chance to experience the true remoteness of Alaska: brilliant, wide-open sky and the freshest air imaginable.
 We’ll also have the opportunity to spot Arctic terns, cliff swallows, bald eagles, and several species of loons.

-Tangle Lakes to MacLaren River Lodge, 21 miles.
-Early in the day, we’ll transition from paved to hard-packed gravel roads.
-We’ll cross McLaren Pass, the second-highest pass in Alaska, and the highest on the Alaskan Highway System.
+Tangle Lakes to Crazy Dog Kennels, 21 miles.
+At the very start of the day, we will transition from paved to hard-packed gravel roads.
+We will cross McLaren Pass, the second-highest pass in Alaska, and the highest on the Alaskan Highway System.
 At the summit we can take a break to wander around and pick blueberries before enjoying a screaming downhill to the McLaren River, just a few miles from the Continental Divide.
 We will stay at a working sled-dog kennel on the banks of the McLaren River.